Xi Jinping leaves mainland China for the first time since the beginning of pandemic - KESQ

 Venues closed, no-fly zone

 Taking no chances, police have ramped up security and shut down areas close to key venues.
-Pedestrian footbridges, highways and one train station in some of the busiest areas of Hong Kong — including the financial districts of Admiralty and Wan Chai North — have been temporarily closed for Thursday and Friday.
+Pedestrian footbridges, highways and one train station in some of the busiest areas of Hong Kong have been temporarily closed for Thursday and Friday.

 A no-fly zone has also been established across the city’s harbor, with drone use restricted throughout Xi’s visit.